 Eumelanin Color

-Although this pattern is commonly called black-and-tan, the eumelanin base color can be black, liver, blue, or lilac.
-What color a dog’s eumelanin has depends on its genotype at the B-Locus and D-Locus.
+Although this pattern is commonly called black & tan, the eumelanin base color can be black, liver, blue, or lilac.
+What color a dog’s eumelanin has depends on its genotype at the B locus and D locus.

-So some dogs are blue-and-tan or liver-and-tan while lilac-and-tan is quite rare and mostly found in color-bred dogs.
+So some dogs with tan points are not black-and-tan but blue-and-tan or liver-and-tan while lilac-and-tan is quite rare and mostly found in color-bred dogs.

 Brindle Point

-Masks (Em/-) cause additional eumelanin on a dog’s muzzle but can extend beyond the face and cause even more eumelanin on the rest of the body.
+Masks (Em/-) cause additional eumelanin on a dog’s muzzle.
+Some masks can extend beyond the face and cause even more eumelanin on the the ventral body.

 A dog with tan points and white is commonly called tricolor since it has “three colors” (black-and-tan-and-white).
-White hides some of the original base pattern.
+White erases some of the original base pattern.

-Pigmented spots that appear inside of white markings will show some of the color of the hidden base pattern.
-So on black-and-tan dogs, dots will be black or tan depending on their location.
+The pigmented spots that appear inside of white markings will always follow the color placement of the hidden pattern.
+So, on black-and-tan dogs, dots will be black or tan depending on their location.

 Ticked black and tan dogs are very common in Cocker Spaniels, English Setters, or Australian Cattle Dogs.
 Most breeds call heavy black ticking “blue” (e.g. Blue Heeler, Bluetick Coonhound, etc.).